1. FORMATION AND ACCEPTANCE

 5.2 Subcontractors and Partners

-Terna may perform installation, calibration, support, and related services through authorized subcontractors or partners.
-Terna remains responsible for their performance under this Agreement.
+Terna may perform installation, calibration, support, RMA handling, training and related services through Authorized Partners, subcontractors or suppliers.
+Terna remains responsible for their performance under this Agreement to the extent required by this Agreement, except for obligations expressly undertaken directly by an Authorized Partner under a separate agreement with Customer.

 5.3 Customer Cooperation and Site Conditions